SkoolNotes/Taproot/2020BIO101/KBhBIO101AminoAcids.md

 Proteins formed by dehydrating multiple amino acids together

 All cell uses _rybozome_ to force animo acids together to make proteins.
-And yes, if you have a high energy source that would not require extra energy (make life from not life),
+And yes, if you have a high energy source that would not require ATP from itself (make life from not life), you could get proteans to fold.